SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 • Immune hydrops fetalis is most often a complication of a severe form of Rh incompatibility, which can be prevented.
 This is a condition in which mother who has Rh negative blood type makes antibodies to her baby's Rh positive blood cells, and the antibodies cross the placenta.
 Rh incompatibility causes a large number of red blood cells in the fetus to be destroyed (also known as hemolytic disease of the newborn).
 This leads to problems including total body swelling.
 Severe swelling can interfere with how the body organs work.

 • Nonimmune hydrops fetalis is more common.
-It accounts for up to 90% of cases of hydrops.
+It accounts for up to 90% of cases of hydrops fetalis.
 The condition occurs when a disease or medical condition affects the body's ability to manage fluid.
 There are three main causes for this type, heart or lung problems, severe anemia (such as from thalassemia or infections), and genetic or developmental problems, including Turner syndrome.

 The number of babies who develop immune hydrops fetalis has dropped due to a medicine called RhoGAM.
-This drug is given as an injection to pregnant mothers who are at risk for Rh incompatibility.
-The drug prevents them from making antibodies against their babies' red blood cells.
+This medicine is given as an injection to pregnant mothers who are at risk for Rh incompatibility.
+The medicine prevents them from making antibodies against their babies' red blood cells.
 There are other, much rarer, blood group incompatibilities that can also cause immune hydrops fetalis, but RhoGAM does not help with these.

 Symptoms